Dolphins’ Stills objects to comments by Jay-Z about NFL deal

 DAVIE, Fla.
-(AP) — Miami Dolphins receiver Kenny Stills is objecting to recent comments from rapper Jay-Z about social activism by current and former NFL players, including Colin Kaepernick.
+(AP) — Miami Dolphins receiver Kenny Stills objected Monday to recent comments from rapper Jay-Z about social activism by current and former NFL players, including Colin Kaepernick.

 Jay-Z and the league last week announced a partnership he characterized as a progressive step to carry on the campaign that Kaepernick began by kneeling during the national anthem to bring attention to police brutality and racial division.

+While Kaepernick is out of the NFL, Stills continues to kneel during the anthem to protest social injustice.
+Last week Jay-Z said kneeling has served its purpose.

+“I think everyone knows what the issue is — we’re done with that,” Jay-Z said.
+“We all know the issue now.
+OK, next.”

-Stills isn’t so sure the Jay-Z partnership represents progress, and says he didn’t respect the rapper’s comments about the deal.
-And Stills says Jay-Z could have reached out to him or to Kaepernick before announcing the partnership.
+Stills said Jay-Z could have reached out to him or to Kaepernick before announcing the partnership.

+“He’s talking about, ‘We’re moving past kneeling,’ like he ever protested,” Stills said.
+“He’s not an NFL player.
+He’s never been on a knee. … To say that we’re moving past something, it didn’t seem very informed.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL